+The minimum period of performance is the equivalent of two months of full-time work; the maximum is the equivalent of twelve months of full-time work.
 The period of performance should be determined by the complexity of the project, the amount of work to be completed, and the commitment of the institution to the project.
 Requesting a period of performance shorter than the equivalent of twelve full-time months will not improve an applicant's chances of receiving an award.

-The period of performance may begin as soon as January 1, 2022 and as late as September 1, 2023.
+The period of performance may begin as soon as January 1, 2022, and as late as September 1, 2023 (for proposals submitted for the April 14, 2021, deadline) or as soon as January 1, 2023, and as late as September 1, 2024 (for proposals submitted for the 2022 deadline).